 - You can have a good credit rating when you decide to buy a home.

 Ready to find the home of your dreams?
 Here’s what you need to know when looking for a home.

-While location is important, there’s more when buying your perfect home.
-We’ve provided you with few tips to help you find the right property.
+While location is important, there’s more to buying your perfect home.
+We’ve provided a few tips to help you find the right property.

 Does it suit you?